dcppc/2018-july-workshop/docs/index.md

 ### Breakout groups

 In order to organize breakout
-groups or hackathons ahead of time, please suggest topics by opening [an issues in the workshop repo](https://github.com/dcppc/2018-july-workshop).
+groups and hackathons ahead of time, please suggest topics by opening [issues in the workshop repo](https://github.com/dcppc/2018-july-workshop/issues).

 ### About the venue